Soro82/book-horse-riding-lesson/README.md

 * See a message confirming they are logged out.

 ### Target Audience
 The website is designed to allow people to book horse riding lessons.
 They can choose the date and time for their lesson, whether they would like it indoor or outdoor, their level of experience and what horse they would like for their lesson.
+They also have the option to indicate if they are an adult or a child and to enter their height if they wish.
 With the CRUD (Create, Read, Update, Delete) functionality they can also view, edit and delete their bookings when they log into their account.

 Each user has the ability to: